-In the ordinary course of business, we may transfer personal data from Europe and other jurisdictions to the transfer of data between Accolade and its subsidiaries.
-For example, absent appropriate safeguards United States or other circumstances, the EU GDPR generally restricts countries.
-Europe and other jurisdictions have enacted laws requiring data to be localized or limiting the transfer of personal data to countries outside of other countries.
-In particular, the European Economic Area (EEA), such as the United States, which the European Commission does not consider to provide an adequate level of data privacy and security.
+These laws and regulations may also require additional compliance obligations relating to the transfer of data between Accolade and its subsidiaries.
+For example, absent appropriate safeguards or other circumstances, the EU GDPR generally restricts the transfer of personal data to countries outside of the European Economic Area (EEA), such as the United States, which the European Commission does not consider to provide an adequate level of data privacy and security.
 The European Commission released a set of "Standard Contractual Clauses" (SCCs) that are designed to be a valid mechanism by which entities can transfer personal data out of the EEA to jurisdictions that the European Commission has not found to provide an adequate level of protection.
 Currently, these SCCs are a valid mechanism to transfer personal data outside of the EEA but there exists some uncertainty regarding whether the SCCs will remain a valid mechanism.
 Additionally, the SCCs impose additional compliance burdens, such as conducting transfer impact assessments to determine whether additional security measures are necessary to protect the at-issue personal data.
-In addition, Switzerland and the UK similarly restrict personal data transfers outside of those jurisdictions to countries such as the United States that do not provide an adequate level of personal data protection, and certain countries outside Europe (e.g. China) have also passed or are considering laws requiring local data residency or otherwise impeding significantly restricted the transfer of personal data across borders, any to the United States and other countries whose privacy laws it believes are inadequate.
-Other jurisdictions may adopt similarly stringent interpretations of which could increase the cost of their data localization and complexity of doing business.
+In addition, Switzerland and the UK similarly restrict personal data transfers outside of those jurisdictions to countries such as the United States that do not provide an adequate level of personal data protection, and certain countries outside Europe (e.g. China) have also passed or are considering laws requiring local data residency or otherwise impeding the transfer of personal data across borders, any of which could increase the cost and complexity of doing business.